meth/app/CONTRIBUTING.md

 **Prior to submitting, please search -and read- _both_ open and closed issues -as your issue may already exist.**

-If you wish to submit a general suggestion for Meth (e.g. something longer term) please post in our [ideas repository](https://github.com/meth-project/ideas) instead.

-Please ensure your issue is in the predefined [issue format](ISSUE_TEMPLATE.md).
+If your issue is a bug please ensure it is in the predefined [issue format](ISSUE_TEMPLATE.md).

 ## Pull Requests